bassmit12/projects/meesterproef/files/README.md

-## This document and the provided files were provided by Bas Smit
+## This document and all the files were provided by Bas Smit

 How to use the Arduino to update the Webserver